SteveWLU/TEI-MS-SIG/ch-11-issues.md

 ## introductory comment about document-focused and text-focused transcription
 See Raff's comment https://github.com/TEIC/TEI/issues/1427#issuecomment-214744864.

+- [ ] summarize the concerns raised in the comments
+- [ ] draft 4 or 5 sentences to add to the introduction to the chapter

 ## `zone`, `@rotate`, and `@ulx` etc.
 Details may be added by @JSchaeuble.